grafana/grafana-ci-otel-collector/receiver/dronereceiver/README.md

 ```

 Copy the forwarding url (in this case `https://SOMETHING.ngrok-free.app`) and use it to configure the `DRONE_SERVER_PROXY_HOST` environment variable in the `.env` file.

+> [!NOTE]
+> By default no webhook events are sent to the receiver from GitHub (i.e. when
+> pushing to a branch to trigger a build), so make sure your pipelines can be run manually.
+>
+> If you want to automatically trigger pipelines in your local Drone instance, you need to add a
+> webhook to your repository configuration in **Settings -> Webhooks**.
+> The Payload URL should be `https://SOMETHING.ngrok-free.app/hook`.
+You can find the webhook secret
+> in the [compose file](./docker-compose.drone.yml under the `DRONE_WEBHOOK_SECRET` environment
+> variable.
+Select `application/json` as the content type and the following events:
+>
+> - Branch or tag creation
+> - Branch or tag deletion
+> - Deployments
+> - Pull requests
+> - Pushes

 ### GitHub OAuth App